ranchengcn/ranchengcn.github.io/_news/announcement_5.md

 ---
 layout: post
-title: I am Honored to be Named 2025 Highly Cited Researcher
+title: I am Honored to be Named a 2025 Highly Cited Researcher
 date: 2025-11-12 # format 2015-11-07 16:11:00-0400
 inline: false
 related_posts: false
 ---

-# Honored to be Named 2025 Highly Cited Researcher

-I am thrilled and deeply honored to share that I have been named **Highly Cited Researcher for 2025** by Clarivate.
+I am deeply honored to share that I have been named a **Highly Cited Researcher for 2025** by Clarivate.

 This recognition is for my work in the field of **Computer Science**, and it marks the third consecutive year I have received this distinction (2023, 2024, 2025).